microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 Down: 0 Repeat: 1 KeyCode: 0x41 ScanCode: 0x1e Char: a  (0x61) KeyState: 0x20
 ```

-> 👉 NOTE: In all the above examples, I had my NumLock key on, so all the
+> 👉 NOTE: In all the above examples, I had my NumLock key off.
+If I had the
-> KeyState parameters have bits 0x20 set.
-To get these ketys without a NumLock,
+> NumLock key instead pressed, all the KeyState parameters would have bits 0x20
-> subtract 32 from the value.
+> set.
+To get these keys with a NumLock, add 32 to the value.

 ### Scenarios